KARNATISAITHARUN/documentation/using-ocular/tutorials/cpg.md

 )
 ```

-It is also possible to process CPG sub graphs via external programs by
+It is also possible to process CPG subgraphs using external programs, by
 exporting them to JSON.
-For example,
+For example

 ```scala
 cpg.dependency.toJson |> "/tmp/dependencies.json"
 ```

-dumps dependency information into the file "/tmp/dependencies.json" is
+dumps dependency information into the file /tmp/dependencies.json in
 JSON format.
 Fields of the CPG can be queried using regular
 expressions.
 For example, to determine whether an application uses the
-spring framework, a quick query could be
+spring framework, a quick query is

 ```scala
 cpg.dependency.name(".*spring.*").l.nonEmpty